Dynamical signature of vortex mass in Fermi superfluids: Ensuring the Robustness of Small-Amplitude Vortex Oscillations

-The main technical challenge that we encountered during the development of our study was ensuring that the observed transverse oscillations $\delta r_0(t)$ of the vortex center (see the first row of Fig.~2, Fig.~3.b, and Fig.~4.b of the main text) were genuine signals rather than artifacts due to numerical noise.
+The main technical challenge that we encountered during the development of our study was ensuring that the observed transverse oscillations $\delta r_0(t)$ of the vortex center (see Fig.~1.c and Fig.~3.b of the main text) were genuine signals rather than artifacts due to numerical noise.
 Recall, in fact, that these oscillations are definitely small, their typical amplitude being of the order of $10^{-3}\,R$, where $R = 90\,dx$ is the radius of the circular box and $dx$ is the mesh-element length (equivalently, the oscillations have an amplitude $\sim 0.1\,dx$).
 To prove that what we observed is not a numerical artifact we performed several tests on all the numerical tools involved in the extraction of $\delta r_0(t)$.